mrc-ide/individual/joss/paper_backup.md

 exploration, which necessitates the development of various similar models to test different hypotheses or explore sensitivity to certain assumptions.
-On the other hand a clear yet slow model can be practically unusable for tasks such as uncertainty quantification or statistical inference on model parameters. `individual` provides a toolkit for epidemiologists to write models which is general enough to cover nearly all models of practical interest using simple, standardized code which is fast enough to be useful for computation heavy applications.
+On the other hand a clear yet slow model can be practically unusable for tasks such as uncertainty quantification or statistical inference on model parameters. individual provides a toolkit for epidemiologists to write models which is general enough to cover nearly all models of practical interest using simple, standardized code which is fast enough to be useful for computation heavy applications.

+Based on our review of existing software below, no other library exists in the R language which provides users with a set of primitive elements for defining epidemiological models without making strong restrictions upon the type of model being simulated (e.g.; compartmental, network, etc), or limiting users to particular mathematical forms for transition probabilities for infection probabilities.

+# Design Principles

-The `individual` package is written in the R language, which is a *lingua franca* in epidemiological applications.
-The package uses `Rcpp` [@Rcpp] to link to the C++ source code, which underlies the data structures exposed to the user.
+The individual package is written in the R language, which is a *lingua franca* in epidemiology.
+The package uses `Rcpp` [@Rcpp] to link to C++ source code, which underlies the data structures exposed to the user.
-The API for `individual` uses a `R6` [@R6] class-based design at the R level which users call to create, update, and query variables.
+The API for individual uses a `R6` [@R6] class-based design at the R level which users call to create, update, and query variables.

-Because in many epidemiological models the most important individual level characteristic can be represented as belonging to mutually exclusive types in a finite set (such as susceptible or infectious), the software uses a fast bitset object at the C++ level to represent these types of categorical variables.
+Because in many epidemiological models the most important individual level state variable can be represented as belonging to mutually exclusive types in a finite set, individual uses a bitset programmed in C++ to store these data.
 At the R level users can call various set operations (union, intersection, complement, symmetric difference, set difference) which are implemented as bitwise operations in the C++ source code.
-This lets users write clear, highly efficient code for updating their model, fully in R. This representation of categorical variables is (to our knowledge), novel for epidemiological simulation.
+This lets users write clear, highly efficient code for updating their model, fully in R.
-While @Rizzi:2018 proposed using a bitset to represent each individual, the agents were still stored as types an array.

-In contrast to other individual based modelling software, where users must define a type for the simulated individuals, in `individual`, users define a variable for each characteristic in the population.
-Individual agents are only defined by their unique id, their position in each bitset which defines membership to a categorical variable, or the element of a vector of integers or floats for unbounded or real variables.
+In contrast to other individual based modeling software, where users focus on defining a type to contain each simulated individual's characteristic in the population, in individual users instead define variables, one for each characteristic.
+Individual agents are only defined by their their position in each bitset which defines membership in a variable, or position in a vector of integers or floats for unbounded or floating point variables.
-This architecture is similar to a component system, a design pattern to help decouple complicated types [@Nystrom:2014].
-Each variable type users can create (categorical, integer, or double) is managed by a data type with both an R and C++ interface.
-Because of this general design, the package is not restricted to particular mathematical forms for infection (or any other) events, nor restricted to any particular conception of space (*e.g.* a network).
+This design is similar to a component system, a design pattern to help decouple complicated types [@Nystrom:2014].

-Based on our review of existing software below, no other library exists which provides users with a set of primitive elements for defining epidemiological models without making assumptions about the type of model being simulated (e.g.; compartmental, network, etc).
+Therefore, state is represented in a disaggregated manner, and preforming operations to find and interact with cohorts of individuals benefits fast bitwise operators.
+This representation of state is (to our knowledge), novel for epidemiological simulation.
+While @Rizzi:2018 proposed using a bitset to represent the state of each simulated individual, the population was still stored as types in an array.

-`individual` also provides a C++ header-only interface which advanced users can link to from their R package.
+individual also provides a C++ header-only interface which advanced users can link to from their R package.
 The C++ interface allows a user to interact with the C++ types directly, if the R interface remains too slow for their use case.
-This means that users can link to other R packages that expose a C or C++ interface, significantly enhancing the extensibility of both `individual`'s R and C++ API.
+This means that users can link to other R packages that expose a C or C++ interface, significantly enhancing the extensibility of individual's R and C++ API.

 # State of the field